malberts/mediawiki-docker-compose/README.md

 ![Parsoid Error](parsoid_error.png)

-The solution is to add the following to your LocalSettings.php:
+The solution is to add the following to your `LocalSettings.php`:

     $wgVirtualRestConfig['modules']['parsoid'] = [
         'url' => 'http://mediawiki:80/rest.php',